karlosss/simple_api/README.md

 patterns = build_patterns(schema)
 ```

+This slightly more comprehensive example shows how one could do the forum.
+Let's have two
+types of users: admins and the others.
+Everyone can view their own profile, change their own
+password, create and list all posts and edit and delete their own posts.
+Admins on top of that
+can manipulate the database of users and also their posts.

 As we can see, for a logical expression consisting of multiple permissions, we can use
 `And`, `Or` and `Not` connectors, which form a universal set of connectors, and therefore
 can express any logical expression.
-For example, a post can be deleted only by its author,
-or by admin.
-For sure, we could write a permission class with permission statement covering
+For sure, we could write a permission class with permission
-exactly those options, but this way the code is more readable and therefore less error-prone.
+statement covering exactly those options, but this way the code is more readable and therefore
+less error-prone.

+Besides the logical expressions, we also show how to use `ModelAction` and a custom create
+(the autor of the post is the one who sent the create request).

 ### Meta schemas